GovTechSG/CFT-Docs/general/pricing.md

 ## CFT Cost

+CFT cost is usage-based.
 To calculate for total CFT cost per month, there are two components to be considered.
 The Cost Per Transfer and the Cost Per GB (feature usage).

 **CFT Cost = [Cost per Transfer](#cost-per-transfer) + [Cost per GB](#cost-per-gb)**